Shruthidoddmani/Nodejs-learning/README.md

 - create PATCH /profile/forgetPassword API
 - validate all the data in every POST, PATCH API's

+- create connection request Schema
+- send connectiom Request API
+- proper validation of Data
+- think about the corner cases
+- $or query and $and query in mongodb
 - Read more about indexes in MongoDB
 - Why do we need index in DB?
 - what is disadvantages and disadvantages of creating indexes?